scott-mescudi/gauth/README.md

 ## Features:

 - **Plug-and-Play Setup**: Easily integrate Gauth into your Go application with minimal configuration, and start securing your app in no time.
 - **Multi-Database Support**: Works with both PostgreSQL and SQLite for flexible data storage.
 Whether you're dealing with a tiny database or a full-blown enterprise solution, Gauth’s got you covered.
-(Because even databases need a little love and attention.)
 - **Email Verification**: Secure your account setup with email verification.
 We’ve got SMTP integration too, so feel free to connect with services like SendGrid.
-(Because who doesn’t love a little inbox confirmation?)
 - **OAuth Integration**: Make your life easier (and your users' login experience smoother) by connecting third-party authentication providers like Google, GitHub, and Facebook.
-Everyone loves the "Login with Google" button.
 - **Authentication & Rate-Limiting Middleware**: Protect your application from brute-force attacks with pre-configured middleware.
-(Remember, rate-limiting is your app’s bouncer at the club: no one gets in too many times without the right credentials!)
 - **Custom Logging & Webhook Support**: Want to track authentication events or set up custom logging?
 We got you.
 Webhooks are also included for notifications and event tracking.
-(Because who doesn't like an app that sends a "you’ve been logged in" message?)

 ## Installation